JaroslawHryszko/skynet-safe/docs/DAEMON_OPERATION.md

 ## Introduction

-SKYNET-SAFE offers two complementary approaches for 24/7 operation:
+SKYNET-SAFE offers several complementary approaches for 24/7 operation:

+1. **Universal Script**: The simplest approach using the `run.sh` script
-1. **Daemon Mode**: Built-in functionality to run the system as a background process
+2. **Daemon Mode**: Built-in functionality to run the system as a background process
-2. **System Service**: Integration with systemd for enhanced reliability on servers
+3. **System Service**: Integration with systemd for enhanced reliability on servers

-Both options achieve the same goal of running the system continuously, but they serve different use cases based on your environment and requirements.
+All options achieve the same goal of running the system continuously, but they serve different use cases based on your environment and requirements.

 ## Daemon Mode